-If you're experiencing a roommate conflict and would like assistance in resolving the situation, contact Conflict Resolution Services at the Student Resolution Center at (970) 491-7165 to schedule a consultation.
-As long as one of the parties involved is a CSU student, the SRC can provide services such as conflict coaching and mediation at no cost.
+If you're experiencing a roommate conflict and would like assistance in resolving the situation, contact Conflict Resolution Services at the SRC at (970) 491-7165 to schedule a consultation.
+If at least one of the parties involved is a CSU student, Conflict Resolution Services can provide conflict coaching, facilitation, and/or mediation.
+TOTNT & SEVERAL ITABLITY